d3rp/clima/README.md

     # linux example
     X=2 tester subcommand-foo

-A configuration file defined this way can be located in the current working directory or its parent directory.
+A configuration file defined this way can be located in the current working directory or - if your `Schema` defines a `cwd` field - there.
 Clima will try to use the first configuration file it finds, so that might produce some caveats.

+    class Conf(Schema):
+        cwd = ''

+    # Running ./script.py --cwd <folder> would automatically load the first *.cfg file in <folder>

+TBD: .env file loading.

 ## Configuration file in the home directory